-Max Entries in File Browser: This setting controls the limit on the number of files that you can put in any particular directory in the file browser.
+- Max Entries in File Browser.
+This setting controls the limit on the number of files that you can see in any particular directory in the file browser.
 You can configure the size to be between 50 and 10,000 files in steps of 50.
 The default is 400.
-Higher values will shorten the music buffer, so you should increase this setting only if you have directories with a large number of files.

-Max Playlist Size: This setting controls the maximum size of a playlist.
+Higher values will shorten the music buffer, so you should increase this setting only if you have directories with a large number of files. - Max Playlist Size.
+This setting controls the maximum size of a playlist.
 The playlist size can be between 1,000 and 32,000 files, in steps of 1,000 (default is 10,000).
-Higher values will shorten the music buffer, so you should increase this setting only if you have very large playlists.
+Higher values will shorten the music buffer, so you should increase this setting only if you have very large playlists. - Glyphs To Cache.
+This sets the default memory allocation size for fonts in unique glyphs.
+This should be set to the number of unique language glyphs and punctuation marks that are frequently displayed.
+The default is 250.